HOCHSCHULE REUTLINGEN

 [Translate to English:]

-Bsc International Management Double Degree (IMX)
+Bsc International Management Double Degree (IMX), Project Coordination for the ‘Leadership Talent Academy’

 What is the Leadership Talent Academy (LTA)?